 - Red color indicates no match at all.

 Tip: Mouse over tags that are not solid green to learn the nature of the column mismatch.
-You can then click the tag to insert steps in your recipe to match the two columns.
+You can then click the tag to match the two columns.

 |Match by Name||Match by Data Type||Match by Position||Icon||Description|